 Greenhouse fog systems provide many benefits for the plant grower in agribusiness.
 Greenhouse fog systems help to regulate the environmental conditions within the greenhouse; however, fog systems must be carefully designed and of high enough quality to keep from over-wetting by humidistat control.

-The greenhouse high pressure (HP) misting facilitates an easy way to provide moisture into the air exchange for agriculture.
+The greenhouse high pressure (HP) misting facilitates an easy way to provide moisture into the air for agriculture.
 HP Misting can provide rapid temperature and moisture control without additional mechanical equipment.
-Greenhouse misting tubes should be capable of maintaining high pressures.
-Choosing industrial quality when selecting a cooling and heating system will give years of operation with minimum maintenance.
+Greenhouse misting nozzle lines should be capable of maintaining high pressures.
+Choosing industrial quality when selecting a humidification system will give years of operation with minimum maintenance.

 When it comes to indoor agriculture, HP foggers as humidifiers create very small water droplets that provide accelerated drying, by turning fans up and fog off when going into the evening.
-Growers have had success against powdery mildew by having the first fog at lights-on oversaturate, any fungi spores that might spread are kept at bay by a light coating of water.
-Chillers providing 100% mechanical cooling are standard in vertical farming under LED light.
+Growers have had success against powdery mildew by having the first fog at lights on oversaturate.
+Any fungi spores that might spread are kept at bay by a light coating of water.
 Economizers can save on the electricity bill but require outside air and exhaust louvers.
 In cases where odor abatement is needed fog with additives can be used at the exhaust louvers.